Build a Bitch: Composition and lyrics

-Musically, "Build a Bitch" has been described as a dark-pop and pop song.
+Musically, "Build a Bitch" has been described as a dark pop and pop song.
 Poarch co-wrote it with Salem Ilese, Sub Urban, David Arkwright, Justin Gammella, and Elie Rizk, while the latter five produced it alongside Stefan Max.
 Jaycen Joshua mixed the track and Colin Leonard mastered it.
 Writing for The New York Times, Jon Pareles noticed that the track contains "tinkly toy-piano sounds" and "perky la-las" that "accompany [Poarch] as she points out that women aren't consumer products".
 Zoe Haylock from Vulture observed that Poarch sings the chorus "to the lilting lullaby beat".
 A hoax later went viral on TikTok, accusing Poarch of stealing a composition by Wolfgang Amadeus Mozart for the song.

 Talking to Billboard, she revealed that the song is mainly "about accepting yourself and embracing imperfections and your flaws", while also saying she wants "people to realize that [they] don’t have to be perfect".
 In the song, Poarch references fictional character Bob the Builder, and dolls Barbie and Ken.
 I-D's George Griffiths declared that Poarch "coos over the unrealistic standards men hold women to", while Robin Murray of Clash opined that the song "focusses[sic] on female empowerment".
 During the nursery rhyme chorus, the singer affirms, "This ain't build a bitch / You don't get to pick and choose."

 Reception

 The song was met with positive reviews from music critics who complimented its sound.
 Griffiths deemed it "bratty" and "a candy-coated pop track".
 Pareles declared that "Poarch is making a move into her own music [and] 'Build a Bitch' comes across cute and furious".
 Haylock called the track "[a] cutesy pop song".
 Billboard's Jason Lipshutz considered it "an audacious, darkly comic slice of new-school pop".
 Hattie Collins of Vogue said that the song "demonstrates both her innate musical talent and ambitions as an artist" and noted Poarch is "deftly dismantling the impossible standards of beauty that we are put under".
 Collins also noted that "Build a Bitch" is "incredibly catchy".
 The track was used in around a million videos on TikTok within a week following its release.

 On the Billboard Hot 100, "Build a Bitch" debuted at number 58 on the week ending May 29, 2021.
 The song reached its peak position of 56 two weeks later, and attained a platinum certification from the Recording Industry Association of America (RIAA) in the US.
 "Build a Bitch" reached the top ten in India, Malaysia, and Singapore.
 It further peaked within the top 30 in Australia, Czech Republic, Finland, Hungary, Ireland, New Zealand, Norway, Slovakia, and on the Billboard Global 200.
 The track also reached the top 30 in Canada and United Kingdom, where it received a platinum certification from Music Canada (MC) in the former and a silver one in the latter from the British Phonographic Industry.
-In Poland, the song reached number 60 and was certified gold by the Polish Society of the Phonographic Industry (ZPAV).
+In Poland, the song reached number 60 and was certified platinum by the Polish Society of the Phonographic Industry (ZPAV).